picosh/docs/posts/pgs.md

 ssh pgs.sh help
 ```

-Having said that, we do want to demonstrate the power of `pgs` by discussing design goals.
-All of our SSH commands are safe-by-default.
-Meaning, they never mutate server state by default.
-This provides users an opportunity to experiment with our commands to see how they work.
-In order to actually trigger server mutations, every command must be appended with `--write`.
+> **Safe by default:** All commands are dry-run.
+Add `--write` to apply changes.

-Further, we want to make sure users are able to manage their static sites exclusively from SSH commands.
-Below is list of features we support via SSH commands:
+This lets you experiment with commands to see what they'll do before actually mutating state.
+Below are the commands available:

 ```bash
 # storage usage stats